 Then you have the AI, which is like a person, like a concierge.

-That's that you found a shortcut for that, but it's inconsistent, and you're gonna get bad results.
+That's that you found a shortcut for that, but it's inconsistent and you're going to get bad results.

-The irony is that Alex's view of what this stuff is just b it's the same as the AI con people who are are trying to treat it like it's a god of some sort.
+The irony is that Alex's view of what this stuff is is just it's the same as the AI con people who are trying to treat it like it's a god of some sort.

-I mean, I I you know, I was scrolling through the list of recipients, and uh, you know, like General Wesley Clark got one back in the uh the Clinton administration.
+I mean, I, I, you know, I was scrolling through the list of recipients and, you know, like General Wesley Clark got one back in the Clinton administration.

-I didn't even talk about our case being in the Supreme Court, maybe being all over the news yesterday.
+I didn't even talk about our case being at the Supreme Court, it being all over the news yesterday, because this Russia escalation with the drones looks like a false flag was so big when this happened.

 But even mainstream media goes, wow, Jones was found guilty by judges.

-Looks like the Supreme Court's gonna take it.
+Looks like the Supreme Court's going to take it.

 I've got seven lawyers, top ones suing the hell out of the Democrats, the law firms, deposing them, finding all the stuff they did.